A tractor bill of sale form is a document that shows that the purchase of a tractor was legal between the buyer and the seller of the farming vehicle.

 Warranty__________________________________

 - Purchase price: The purchase price of a tractor comprises the total cost used in purchasing the machine(s).
 Include details of commission earned by the seller/advertiser (if applicable).
-The price of the purchase per unit and the denomination used in payment should be included as that in the event of a resell or assessment, the bill of sales form would represent the purchase price.
+The price of the purchase per unit and the denomination used in payment should be included as that in the event of a resell or assessment, the form would represent the purchase price.

 The total sum of ________________ received for the agreement of the sale of the tractor between the buyer and the seller as the purchase price

 - Purchase Date: Ensure that the date of the sale is appropriate and clearly stated.
-The Tractor bill of sale date legally defines when the tractor is sold and when the buyer can take ownership of the machine.
+The bill of sale date legally defines when the tractor is sold and when the buyer can take ownership of the machine.

 Date read__________________________________